-Yearbook templates are help you teach design principles, reduce time in the yearbook planning stage, and spur creativity.
-All of which is to say: If you’re managing a yearbook team and need to make sure things go smoothly, templates are clutch.
+Yearbook templates help you teach design principles, reduce time in the yearbook planning stage, and spur creativity.
+In short, templates are clutch if you’re managing a yearbook team and must ensure things go smoothly.
 Use ‘em.

 When you decide to use templates, you have two choices:

-- Use a library of templates, so your team can use their judgement to pick a layout while your book still feels fresh and put-together.
+- Use a library of templates, so your team can use their judgment to pick a layout while your book still feels fresh and put together.

-Each choice has its advantages, and you’ll know what’s best for your team based on how they like to work and what their strengths are.
-One thing, though, is certain: You gotta stick to the style guide.
+Each choice has advantages; you’ll know what’s best for your team based on their strengths and how they work.
+One thing, though, is certain: You must stick to the style guide.

-While your templates will serve as a springboard to making a beautiful yearbook pages, your style guide will make sure your team’s artistic urges and creative expressions don’t take things too far afield.
+While your templates will serve as a springboard to making beautiful yearbook pages, your style guide will ensure your team’s artistic urges and creative expressions don’t take things too far off course.

 Step 2: Set Your Page Goals

-When your team has developed and reported on all its story ideas, you’ll be focused on laying out those stories so that they convey the most important points to the reader quickly and clearly.
+Once your team has developed and reported on all its story ideas, you’ll focus on laying out those stories so that they convey the essential points to the reader quickly and clearly.